 The two teams with the worst record after the group stage phase of the finals will be relegated to Zone Group action the following year.
 The 12 teams that finish in 5th to 16th position will compete in the qualifiers the following year.

 How do nations qualify for the finals?

 Twenty-four- teams will compete in the Davis Cup Qualifiers in February, with the ties being played under the home and away format.
 The 12 winning nations will advance to the finals where they will be joined by the four semi-finalist nations from the previous year’s finals as well as two wild cards.
 The 12 losing nations will compete in Zone Group action.

-Twelve Qualifier ties will be played on 1-2 February 2019.
-Qualifier ties consist of four singles rubbers and one doubles rubber with all matches played over the best-of-three tiebreak sets.
-Two singles rubbers will be played on Friday 1 February, with the doubles followed by the two reverse singles rubbers on Saturday 2 February.
+Twelve Qualifier ties were played on 1-2 February 2019.
+Qualifier ties consisted of four singles rubbers and one doubles rubber with all matches played over the best-of-three tiebreak sets.
+Two singles rubbers were be played on Friday 1 February, with the doubles followed by the two reverse singles rubbers on Saturday 2 February.

 How will the wild card nations be decided?